 How Many PHP workers do I really need?

-If your site visitors are complaining about periodic page load error 502 or error 504 , then you are definitely experiencing a bottleneck with PHP workers or a maxed out CPU.
+If your site visitors are complaining about periodic page load error 502 or error 504 , then you are likely experiencing a bottleneck with PHP workers or a maxed out CPU.

 Unfortunately, there is no exact formula for how many PHP workers you should have for a good performing ecommerce site.
 There are many factors at play and there is a limit to how effective a site can be if too many PHP workers are in use.
 In general, an ecommerce site should have no less than 4 PHP workers to start with.
-For heavier traffic sites, a minimum of around 10 PHP workers to start and possibly a few dozen PHP workers could be needed if your site is prone to a sudden influx of website visitors.
+For heavier traffic sites, a minimum of 16 PHP workers to start with is best.
+But again, this can be a misleading number if your server does not have the adequate memory for multiple workers to run simultaneously.

 How to Optimize Your Site’s PHP Worker Usage